garylirocks/quickrefs/azure-networking.markdown

   ![NAT compatibility](images/azure_networking-nat-flow-direction-inbound-outbound.png)

-  *Traffic coming in from a load balancer will return vai it, not via the NAT Gateway*
+  *Traffic coming in from a load balancer will return via it, not via the NAT Gateway*

 ## Network security group (NSG)